cvs-health/testaro/README.md

 ###### WAVE

 If a `wave` test is included in the script, an environment variable named `WAVE_KEY` must exist, with your WAVE API key as its value.
 You can get it from [WebAIM](https://wave.webaim.org/api/).

+The `wave` API does not accept a transmitted document for testing.
+WAVE must be given only a URL, which it then visits to perform its tests.
+Therefore, you cannot manipulate a page and then have WAVE test it, or ask WAVE to test a page that cannot be reached directly with a URL.

 ###### BBC Accessibility Standards Checker